anacierdem/floppyJS/README.md

 Javascript based floppy disk image reader.

-It is able to run smoothle in Google Chrome both on a server and locally.
+It is able to run smoothly in Google Chrome both on a server and locally.
 Can be upgraded to be a Chrome plugin later.

 Currently working with only FAT12 images.
 Any help is appreciated.